pedrolp85/python_pair_programming/README.md

 When you finish the sesion, create a PR for at least one contributor to review

+Please lint your code with pre-commit before creating the PR

+    pre-commti run --all

 Have fun!

 ## How to collaborate

-We have an utilities.py file with common stuff we can use Please document functions you think could be usefull for others
+We have an utilities.py file with common stuff we can use

+Please document your functions you think could be usefull for others on that file

 ## Climbing the leaderboard